 One who regulates the consumption senses with mind, and initiates Yazna.
 Always engaged in Karm Yoga, such a person disinterested in the outcomes, is special.

-Gold as the token reward of successful Yazna, was only an adjustment in universal ledger of Karma - meant to decorate the deities - as a humble submission to their blessings.
+Gold as the token reward of successful Yazna, was only an adjustment in universal ledger of Karma - an oblation to the principals of a specific endeavour - as a humble submission to their truthful narration - for giving thoughts a body of their own !

 notes and stuff …